datameshgroup/fusion/docs/api-reference/fusion-api-stored-value-extension.md

 sidebar_position: 4
 ---

-# Fusion Stored Value API
+# Fusion API Stored Value Extension

-The Fusion Stored Value API is an extension to the Fusion API which adds support for "gift card" transactions.
+The Fusion API Stored Value Extension is an extension to the Fusion API which adds support for "gift card" transactions.

 A "gift card" is a financial instrument that allows customers to store funds for future purchases.

 ## Gift card overview

 Below is an overview of supported gift cards.
-If you are familiar with gift cards please skip ahead to [mandatory features](/docs/api-reference/fusion-stored-value-api#mandatory-features)
+If you are familiar with gift cards please skip ahead to [mandatory features](/docs/api-reference/fusion-api-stored-value-extension#mandatory-features)

 ### Physical gift card format